fabianaapateanu/training-testng-advanced/README.md

 `private static ThreadLocal<WebDriver> myDriver = new ThreadLocal<WebDriver>();`

 ## Browser parameter
-browserName parameter can be used for running the tests.
+browserName parameter should be used for running the tests.
+You will need to use this mandatory parameter providing it in the xml suite file, this means you will not be able to run the tests directly from IntelliJ with right-click, only through the suite xml file.
 See the example in `runMethodsParallel.xml` suite file and in the `DataProviderPrimitiveTests.java` at `@BeforeMethod` setup method.

 Supported values are: